b-open-io/ordfs-server/README.md

 ## Configuration

 *   **Redis for Caching:** The application uses Redis for caching inscription data.
 Encore manages the Redis instance locally when you run `encore run` (via Docker).
 For cloud deployments, Encore can provision Redis.
-*   **Node Configuration (Legacy):** The previous Express version used environment variables like `BTC_HOST`, `BITCOIN_HOST`, etc., for connecting to Bitcoin nodes.
-The current Encore version primarily uses public APIs (ord.io, 1sat.app) for data fetching, defined in `src/data.ts`.
-Direct node connections are not currently implemented in this version but could be added if needed.

 ## Linting and Formatting